Movement to reopen the transatlantic slave trade to the United States: History

 The movement was widespread and growing throughout the decade.
 The 1808 law was "denounced in vehement terms" throughout the South, and called the "fruit of 'a diseased sentimentality' [and a] 'canting philanthropy.'"
-For example, in 1854 a Williamsburg County, South Carolina grand jury reported, "As our unanimous opinion, that the Federal law abolishing the African Slave Trade is a public grievance.
-We hold this trade has been and would be, if reëstablished, a blessing to the American people and a benefit to the African himself."
-The Southern Commercial Convention met at Montgomery, Alabama in 1858 to debate the issue.
+For example, in 1854 a Williamsburg County, South Carolina, grand jury reported, "As our unanimous opinion, that the Federal law abolishing the African Slave Trade is a public grievance.
+We hold this trade has been and would be, if reestablished, a blessing to the American people and a benefit to the African himself."
+The Southern Commercial Convention met at Montgomery, Alabama, in 1858 to debate the issue.
 As one speaker, William Lowndes Yancey of Alabama, argued:

-The gentleman said that be held in his hand a suggestion from a friend from Georgia: 'If it is right to raise slaves for sale is it not right to import them?'...Suppose a Captain from New Orleans were to ask the gentleman from Virginia if it was lawful for him to buy slaves and take them to New Orleans.
+The gentleman said that be held in his hand a suggestion from a friend from Georgia: 'If it is right to raise slaves for sale is it not right to import them?' ...
+Suppose a Captain from New Orleans were to ask the gentleman from Virginia if it was lawful for him to buy slaves and take them to New Orleans.
 The answer would be that it was lawful provided he did not buy them in Cuba, Brazil, or Africa.
 The Captain would ask 'where shall I buy them?'
 The gentleman actuated by that principle of interest which governs all mankind would naturally tell him to come to Richmond and buy his slaves there.
 Now if it is right to buy slaves in Virginia and carry them to New Orleans, why is it not right to buy them in Cuba, Brazil, or Africa, and carry them there?
 The gentleman will say there is nothing wrong in that morally, but he would point to the Federal statistics which discriminate in favor of Virginia and against Cuba, Brazil, and Africa, preventing the Captain from buying his slaves where he could obtain them cheapest.
 South Carolina has her peculiar notions of free trade and at one time her State bristled with arms in support of her right to buy sugar in Cuba instead of Louisiana.
 And yet she is now compelled to buy slaves in Virginia instead of Cuba, Brazil, or Africa.

+By 1859 piracy was such that Maryland papers were reporting the trade was effectively open again and "a bark had sailed from Jacksonville for the African coast several weeks before to take on a cargo of negroes for sale in Georgia and Florida.
+And on the preceding day, a brig had left port to meet the bark and transfer the cargo at sea.
+The result of this venture is not known."